 Start the morning off with a five-minute stretching routine—before diving into your inbox (or Instagram feed).
 "It feels really grounding on some stressful days and is helpful in organizing your thoughts," notes senior editor Hallie.
 Research shows that it significantly reduces cortisol, too.

 Prepare a meal.
-After a hectic day at the office, Postmates might sound like the best dinner option.
+After a hectic day, Postmates might sound like the best dinner option.
 But taking the time to really engage with cooking—washing, chopping, and tasting—isn't just a way to tune out stress but also serves as an important component of mindful eating.

 Show some gratitude.
 While you've got your notebook and pen in hand, consider logging some small things you're thankful for, whether it's that stranger for holding the elevator doors this morning or the beautiful weather forecast this weekend.
 (Science shows that this exercise is an immediate mood booster.)